Cecelia Gore, executive director of Brewers Community Foundation, will provide the keynote address at Commencement on Saturday, May 12, 2018.

 The U.S. Department of Justice Office on Violence Against Women has provided us with $300,000.

-Carroll awarded $250,000 grant from National Science Foundation
+The grant from the National Science Foundation will further international research experiences.

 The Bucyrus Foundation of the Greater Milwaukee Foundation has given $1 million challenge grant.